franky47/dl4-midi-sync/README.md

 The four pins of the delay mode encoder are read to disable the sync when the DL4 is set to Looper mode (where the Tap Tempo switch has another function).
 The encoder is also used to set the MIDI channel in setup mode.

-MIDI CC [number here] is used for tempo subdivision MIDI CC [number here] is used to enable/disable the sync
+MIDI CC 10 is used for tempo subdivision
+MIDI CC 74 is used to enable/disable the sync

 The Delay Time potentiometer is read to control the tempo subdivision.
 Not all values are available, only 9 have been selected to land on the 9